Skip to contents

 # Simple grouped K-NN imputation

-results <- group_imp(obj, group = group, k = 2)
+results <- group_imp(obj, group = group, k = 2, .progress = FALSE)

-#> Imputing 2 group(s) using KNN.
+#> Imputing 2 groups using KNN.

-#> Running Mode: sequential ...
+#> Running mode: sequential

 # Impute only a subset of features